14 & 15 SEPTEMBER

 • Media: Ceramics and Sculpture

-• Skills developed: Porcelain preparation and slip manipulation, Piping and decorative surface application & Combining hand-building and press-moulding techniques
+• Skills developed: Porcelain preparation and slip manipulation, Piping and decorative surface application, Combining hand-building and press-moulding techniques

 About the Session